IBM/nzpyida/docs/source/geospatial.rst

 How the spatial functions work
 ------------------------------

-The nzpyida-spatial functions translate geopandas-like syntax into SQL and uses a middleware API (pypyodbc/JayDeBeApi) to send it to an ODBC or JDBC-connected database for execution.
+The nzpyida-spatial functions translate geopandas-like syntax into SQL and uses a middleware API (nzpy/pypyodbc/JayDeBeApi) to send it to an nzpy, ODBC or JDBC-connected database for execution.
 The results are fetched and formatted into the corresponding data structure, for example, a GeoPandas.GeoDataframe.

 The following scenario illustrates how nzpyida works.